Guide to Install RDAF deployment CLI for Non-Kubernetes Environment.

 Warning

-Though RDAF CLI takes backup of complete configuration and application data, it does not take backup of the OS (RHEL / Ubuntu) on which the RDA Fabric services are deployed.
+Though RDAF CLI takes backup of complete configuration and application data, it does not take backup of the OS (Ubuntu) on which the RDA Fabric services are deployed.
 It is recommended to use 3rd party tools like Veeam, HP Dataprotect, Cohesity, Netbackup etc. to take full VM level backup on periodic basis.

-3rd party VM level backup need to be used to recover RDAF VMs if OS is unable to boot RHEL / Ubuntu OS.
+3rd party VM level backup need to be used to recover RDAF VMs if OS is unable to boot Ubuntu OS.

 Using rdaf restore